Skip to main content

 Brookfield, Wisconsin · FDIC Cert #29657

-Great Midwest Bank SSB is an FDIC-insured bank (Certificate #29657) with $990M in total assets and $590M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Brookfield, Wisconsin, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.55%.
-BankHealthData assigns a composite Health Grade of F (27/100).
+This is the FDIC profile for Great Midwest Bank SSB, an FDIC-insured bank (Certificate #29657) with $990M in total assets and $590M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Brookfield, Wisconsin, the bank maintains a Tier 1 capital ratio of 16.01% (Well-Capitalized) and a nonperforming loan ratio of 1.55%.
+BankHealthData assigns a composite Health Grade of C (62/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Great Midwest Bank SSB (FDIC cert 29657) is a community bank — $990M in total assets, $590M in deposits, serving the Brookfield, Wisconsin area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 16.01% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 1.55% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is thin: 7.1% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Source: FDIC BankFind API — Call Report data.